-Our non-employee director compensation policy provides that, upon election or appointment to our Board, each non-employee director will receive an initial grant under our 2011 Incentive Plan with a target value of \$120,000, with 25% of the shares vesting in four equal annual installments from the grant date, subject to the directors continuous service.
-In addition, on the date of each annual stockholders' meeting, each non-employee director will automatically receive an option grant with a target value of \$75,000 vesting over 12 months.
-Both the initial and annual grants will use a Black-Scholes option value model and have an exercise price per share equal to the fair market value on the date of grant.
+Our non-employee director compensation policy provides that, upon election or appointment to our Board, each non-employee director will receive an initial stock option grant under our 2011 Plan with a target value of \$120,000.
+The target value of the option grant is determined based on a trailing 30-day average closing stock price of our common stock as of the grant date using the Black-Scholes valuation model, with 25% of the shares vesting in four equal annual installments from the grant date, subject to the directors continuous service.
+In addition, on the date of each annual stockholders' meeting, each non-employee director will automatically receive an option grant with a target value of \$75,000 (determined in the same manner as described above) vesting over 12 months and the lead independent director will automatically receive an option grant with a target value of \$20,000 vesting over 12 months.
+Both the initial and annual grants have an exercise price per share equal to the fair market value on the date of grant.